knigophil/KindleWisper/README.md

         Input file
     -s SEQUENCE_NUMBER, --sequence-number SEQUENCE_NUMBER
-        A one- or two-digit number to stamp on the cover ("auto" for first one-two numeric characters of the file name) -t TITLE, --title TITLE
+        A one- or two-digit number to stamp on the cover ("auto" for first one-two numeric characters of the file name)
+        Default: if key -s is missing  no sequence number stamp -t TITLE, --title TITLE
-        A text to stamp on the cover ("auto" for the title from the metainfo of the book) -a ASIN, --asin ASIN
+        A text to stamp on the cover ("auto" for the title from the metainfo of the book)
+        Default: if -t is missing no title stamp
+    -a ASIN, --asin ASIN
         A text to put into ASIN metainfo field
     -p {top, bottom}, --position {top, bottom}
         Position of the stamp
+        Default bottom
     -m {pc, reader} --mode[pc, reader]
         Copy book either to PC or to e-reader
+        Default reader
     -d DIRECTORY,--directory DIRECTORY
         Places book to Kindle Documents subdirectory
     -e {search, extract}, --getcover {search, extract}
-        Method to obtain cover: Search or Extract
+        Method to obtain cover: Search or Extract Default search
     -c
         Window opens to select external cover
     -cl {yes, no}, --cloud {yes, no}
-        Process (add cover) to book on Kindle downloaded from cloud? yes or no
+        Process (add cover) to book on Kindle downloaded from cloud? yes or no Default no
+    -cs (pw,kv), --cover_size (pw,kv)
+        Cover size for Paperwite (pw) is 217x330 px or for Voyage (kv) 330x470 px Default Paperwhite (pw)

 ##COPYRIGHT